-The idea of a fig tree project is that it represents a refusal to let go of the person, or people, that you have always wanted to be.
+A fig tree project is a refusal to let go of the person you always wanted to be.
 It can be a creative outlet or an alter ego.
-It can be a physical project or a mental exercise.
-Above all, a fig tree project must serve as a reminder that not all dreams are doomed to shrivel and fall like unpicked fruit to the ground.
+It is a mindset.
+Above all, a fig tree project is a reminder that not all dreams are doomed to shrivel and fall like unpicked fruit to the ground.

 This is mine.